mlhartme/stool/main/documentation.md

 *max* limits the number of candidates to collect.

 *template*
 is a string defining the stage name.
-And any occurrence of `%d` will be replaced by the current directory name.
+Any occurrence of `%d` will be replaced by the current directory name.
 Default template is `%d`.

 ### stool-select